pvdmeulen/uktrade/README.md

 #> # i Use `print(n = ...)` to see more rows, and `colnames()` to see all variable names
 ```

-Similarly, specifying `commodity = NULL` will load all commodities (this
+Specifying `commodity = NULL` and `SITC = NULL` will load all
-may take considerable time).
-For example, we can load all exports to
+commodities (this may take considerable time).
+For example, we can load
-Australia in January 2019:
+all exports to Australia in January 2019:

 ``` r
 data <- load_ots(month = 201901, country = "AU", flow = 4, commodity = NULL, join_lookup = TRUE)